 - Tap on “Reset Network Settings”

-Strangely enough, the same Personal Hotspot disappearance happened with some users who updated to iOS too, so presumably it may even happen in the future with yet another iOS update.
-Why?
-It’s probably a bug, but it’s so easy to fix it’s not that big a deal.
+Strangely enough, the same Personal Hotspot disappearance has happened randomly with some users who updated to a wide variety of iOS versions, so presumably it may even happen in the future with yet another iOS update.
+Why does it happen?
+That’s not clear, it could be a bug or something to do with the specific cellular plan, or any other factor, but it’s so easy to fix it’s not that big a deal.

 Personal Hotspot Still Missing?
 Try This